-The Top European Christmas Markets to Visit in 2020
+The Top European Christmas Markets to Visit

 There’s no better way to enjoy the season than taking a Christmas holiday to some of the world’s finest Christmas markets.
 If you’re trying to decide which to visit this year or simply want some wanderlust inspiration, check out our list of the absolute best Christmas markets in Europe.

 The Christmas markets in Prague are absolutely legendary.
 The main market which attracts tourists from around the world is located in the Old Market Square beneath the iconic spires of the Church of Our Lady before Týn.

 Here you can peruse festive stalls full to the brim with authentic souvenirs and delicious treats.
 Some traditional Czech foods you can try at the Christmas Market include ham roasted on spits (Pražská Šunka), scrumptious barbequed sausages (klobása), sweet dumplings (sladké knedlíky), and pancakes (palačinky).

 The Prague Christmas markets are open every day from 27th November 2021 to 06th January 2022.

 Our list would certainly be incomplete without Germany’s largest city.
 Incredibly, there are more than 70 individual Christmas markets in Berlin.
 Nevertheless, the historical Gendarmenmarkt Christmas market is one of the best in the world and one you may have heard of before.

 This market is like a miniature tent city, with over 1,000 fairy lights adding to the Christmas magic.
 Here you can wander the many tents selling German goods, sipping mulled wine and enjoy the ambience.
 Talented artisans from all around the world display their work here, and you can even watch as they make their beautiful creations before your eyes.